|The brick and brownstone rowhouse is squeezed in between tall apartment buildings.|

 As the house was being completed, George Oakes was suffering from an eye disease, erysipelas.
 He had married Jane Austin, daughter of a millionaire broker William Austin.
 In 1884 Jane was sued by her three brothers in an ugly court battle over their father’s estate.

-For years George Oakes had been the managing clerk of the elegant Fifth Avenue Hotel; but around 1887 his diseased forced him to quit working.
+For years George Oakes had been the managing clerk of the elegant Fifth Avenue Hotel; but around 1887 his disease forced him to quit working.
 On November 8, 1890 he died in his home at No. 248 West 23rd Street.

 Within months Jane Oakes moved into the new house at No. 338 West 72nd Street, along with son William and his wife, and daughter Jennie.
 Following the prescribed period of morning, Jane Oakes threw herself headlong into entertaining in her new home.